 Students who take this course follow the College Board’s Advanced Placement (AP) Latin curriculum.
 Students will read selections from Vergil’s Aeneid and Julius Caesar’s Bellum Gallicum.
 This course emphasizes literary analysis and essay writing.

-Prerequisite: Latin III Honors and permission of the World Languages Department
+Prerequisite: Latin III (Honors) or Latin IV and approval of the World Languages Department

-Prerequisite: Advanced Placement Latin and permission of the World Languages Department
+Prerequisite: Advanced Placement Latin and approval of the World Languages Department

 Students in Russian I learn the basics of conversation, reading, writing, and listening in a fun and energetic setting.
 While building vocabulary relating to homes, families, cities, and schools, students learn most of the Russian case system, all the forms of the Russian verbs, and a number of idioms and set phrases that are useful for real-world application.
 This course uses the American Council of Teachers of Russian (ACTR) book series Live from Russia! which includes an audio component for homework and also a soap-opera-style movie about Kevin, an American living in Moscow.
 Ten percent of this course consists of Russian culture, politics, literature, and history, which are discussed in English.